githubpsyche/jaxcmr/projects/selective_interference/outline.md

 We would advance three main claims:

-1. **Single-System Sufficiency**.
+1. Single-System Sufficiency.
 A single, context-binding episodic memory system (as implemented in CMR3) is sufficient to reproduce the key selective interference pattern: intrusions decrease after certain post-film tasks, while recognition and intentional free recall are relatively spared.
 This does not require separate "intrusive" and "voluntary" memory traces or a dedicated visuospatial consolidation mechanism.
-2. **Retrieval-mode + control as key determinants**.
+2. Retrieval-mode + control as key determinants.
 The critical dissociations arise from how retrieval is driven and controlled.
 Intrusions are largely unguided context→item retrievals as everyday context drifts near trauma-related states.
 When post-film items are bound into that region, they compete with trauma-film items and make intrusions less likely.
 Recognition and similar probe-based tasks are largely item→context.
 The probe retrieves its own associated context, so additional post-film competitors do not get a chance to "win" against the probe in the same way.
 Intentional/guided free recall is also context→item but benefits from control mechanisms (starting-context steering and output gating) that can shield voluntary recall from competition effects that reduce intrusions.
-3. **Re-interpretation of Tetris/visuospatial interventions**.
+3. Re-interpretation of Tetris/visuospatial interventions.
 Tetris and related tasks can be interpreted as interventions that generate dense competitor episodes that a) are bound into contexts near the trauma film,  b) suppress rehearsal of trauma items during the interval, and c) may share arousal/engagement properties with the film's most salient moments.
 This reframes the role of visuospatial properties: they matter insofar as they drive segmentation and engagement and help populate the relevant context region, not because they uniquely disrupt sensory trace consolidation.

 The remainder of the document expands these claims into a section-by-section manuscript plan and a concrete CMR3 simulation program.